Nuclear medicine is a medical specialty that uses radioactive substances for diagnosis and treatment through hybrid imaging.

 -

-Gallium scans (SPECT-CT) to investigate an inflammatory process/sarcoidosis
+Gallium scans to investigate infectious process or sarcoidosis

 -